-New Brunswick-transitional rules for HST increase
+Newfoundland and Labrador- transitional rules for HST increase

-April 2016
+May 2016

-The 2016-17 New Brunswick budget announced an increase in the HST rate from 13% to 15%, effective July 1, 2016.
+After cancelling a 2% HST rate increase that was supposed to come into effect on January 1, 2016, the 2016-17 Newfoundland and Labrador provincial budget has again announced an increase in the HST rate from 13% to 15%, effective July 1, 2016.
 Transitional rules have recently been released to outline how this increase will apply to a number of specific situations.
 The purpose of these rules is to determine whether the existing 8% provincial component of the HST or the new 10% rate will apply to transactions that straddle the July 1, 2016 implementation date.